 The CHA has the following affordable housing properties available for rent.
 These properties have been newly renovated to modern standards.
 Tenants receive a rent subsidy through a Project-Based Section 8 Housing Choice Voucher which requires a special Project Based Voucher Application.

 The CHA will be working to renovate our remaining Public Housing Apartments in the next 3-5 years.
 We currently have 120 apartments located in our Providence Family Townhomes, located in the area of Providence Road and Park Avenue.
-Apply to live in the Providence Townhomes using our Affordable Housing Application.
+A separate Public Housing Application must be submitted for this housing site.